Where to Discuss?

 Main Plot Function

 Now we can merge that trend plot into the main plot function. this way we can add additional plot later easily.
+This is where it all merges: scatterplot, curves, and stats-packed annotation box.

 Python: Matplotlib: Curve Fitting: Plot Text